 Rules and Regulations

-- Teams may consist of UP TO 15 participants with one person from each team completing each stage except the canoe stage which requires 2 people per team.
+- Full Relay teams may consist of UP TO 15 participants with one person from each team completing each stage except the canoe stage which requires 2 people per team.

 - For the cycling/running legs, racers may be accompanied by a buddy provided both have presented themselves to the checkpoint registration and signed the liability waiver.
 Only the racer wearing the number will be timed.